Dr Ralph Scheicher

 - +46 18 471 5873

-Ab initio studies of nano-bio hybrid systems, with focus either on the nanomaterial (such as in DNA-wrapped nanotubes) or on the biomolecule (such as in nanopore-based DNA sequencing).
-Furthermore, investigating metal hydrides, both for fundamental physics interests (pressure-induced metallization and superconductivity) as well as for potentially useful applications (hydrogen storage under ambient conditions).
+Ab initio studies of nano-bio systems, focusing on novel hybrid materials (for example, DNA-wrapped nanotubes) or on new bio-sensing applications (such as in nanopore-based DNA sequencing).
+Furthermore, investigating metal hydrides, both for fundamental physics interests as well as for potentially useful applications (keyword: hydrogen storage).

 - Scheicher, Grigoriev, and Ahuja, DNA sequencing with nanopores from an ab initio perspective (a review) J. Mater.
 Sci.
 47, 7439 (2012).